damavandihamed/Machine-Learning-Course/README.md

 This is a machine learning tutorial for software engineer.
 A good way to learn Machine Learning is to use these interactive notebooks (.ipynb files).

-Yocu can clone or download the notebooks and run them in your local machine (Search how to use Jupyer Lab and how to install Anaconda).
+You can clone or download the notebooks and run them in your local machine (Search how to use Jupyer Lab and how to install Anaconda).
 Or you can use google colab to run these notebooks over the google free servers.

 Or click on the following link to get interactive notebooks: